 Past Regional Work

-Here are examples of past projects in the Thompson Region.
+Here is a selection of past Fraser Basin Council initiatives in the Thompson Region.

-The Fraser Basin Council for many years brought together a number of agencies and private land owners to identify, discuss and address issues in the Nicola watershed — and to advance research projects.
+The Fraser Basin Council for many years brought together various agencies and private land owners to identify, discuss and address issues in the Nicola watershed — and to advance research projects.

 Reports, Resources and Meeting Materials